 Teaming-up grey throw pillows with one in a vibrant color set the foundation for this article.
 The pattern design used to explore color combinations is the spiral box pattern.
 It is placed either in its whole form as part of a seamless repeat pattern or becomes an angular pattern by zooming in on a particular part of the design.
 In any case, it returns exciting and diverse surface pattern designs.

-Undoubtedly the best pillow feature is, it gives room to color it your way.
+Undoubtedly the best pillow feature is, that it gives room to color it your way.

 Personalize the fill color.
 With this, you choose a pattern design and match it to an existing living room color scheme.

 The nested spiraling box pattern in four placement variations.
-The first on shows as a simple repeat pattern.
-The second mirrors the pattern, while the third and forth details a quarter of the first and second example.
+The first one shows as a simple repeat pattern.
+The second mirror the pattern, while the third and fourth detail a quarter of the first and second example.